auriza/pairwise-openmp/README.md

 # pairwise-openmp
-Parallel pairwise alignment using OpenMP
+Parallel pairwise alignment using OpenMP using various data partition scheme:
+- columnwise
+- rowwise
+- antidiagonal
+- blocked antidiagonal

+For performance comparison dan results, *see* the [paper](paper.pdf).

 ## Compile and Run Test